 I almost forgot to mention this fact, my new wife was 7.5 years older than me and she had a grown child.
 I mention this fact, because it played an important part in my decision about starting a family.
 While my wife’s ability to have another child was not in question, the decision had to be made whether or not it was an appropriate one.
 After long deliberation, we both agreed that she would only have the one child.
 At least, we were not going to actively pursue having a child.
 Initially in my life.
 I had always thought of myself as being a father, but after my experiences with my previous fiancee, I was having my doubts.
 Also as you get older, you become more set in your ways and yes, a little more selfish.
 I was now 30 years old and she was 37 or so.
 It was definitely doable, so we decided to leave it up to chance but, alas it was just not in the cards.
 For this, I am forever thankful.

 We all have secrets in our lives, and boy, did my wife have some humdingers.
-The only one I will divulge here is the one of her addiction to alcohol and of her poor self-esteem.
+The only one I will divulge here is the one relating to her addiction to alcohol and of her poor self-esteem.
 I thought my childhood had been rough, hers was even worse.
-She is, however, still alive and lives close by me even now, so I am not going to divulge too much about her life.
-She was the recipient of abuse as a child and had even run away from home.
+She is, however, still alive and lives close by me, so I am not going to divulge too much about her life.
+She was the recipient of abuse as a child and had even run away from home once.
 Her mother mentally abused her as opposed to physically abusing her.
-She subsequently ran away from home in her late teens.
-She became a teen bride and promptly had her one an only child.
-The marriage was not to last, he was abusive as well.
-She soon was divorced and moved back in with her parents, where they helped raise her child.
+Soon after she ran away from home she became a teen bride and promptly had her one an only child.
+The marriage was not to last, because he was abusive as well.
+They soon were divorced and she moved back in with her parents, where they helped raise her child.
 Oh, one more thing of note, my wife was adopted and never knew her real parents.
-This may help to explain the abuse.
+This may help to explain the abuse she experienced.
 It was at this time that my wife started drinking.
 Her self-esteem was terrible.
 She, of course, blamed herself for all of her failures.
-While I knew a lot of the story when we got married, I would not learn additional information until we actually were married.
+While I knew a lot of the story when we got married, I would not learn any additional information until afterwards.
 In fact, I did not find out all the facts until we got divorced 14 years later.
 In one of our final fights, in an effort to hurt me even more, she divulged her entire history.
 None of which I will discuss here.
 I believe these details should be laid to rest.

 When we met, let’s call my my first wife “Tammy”, she had been sober for 1 whole year.
 So, I thought I was good to go and that there would be no more issues.
 I was wrong.
 Addiction is a most insidious ailment.
 People can be addicted to anything…gambling, smoking, drinking, taking drugs and so on.
-She was still an addict, it had just switched to smoking.
+She was therefore still an addict, it had just changed to tobacco products.
 Drugs, however, would soon follow.
-This was when we started having problems.
-Our love life started withering.
+This was when we started having serious problems.
+Our love life also started withering.

 The amazing thing, that with the exception of my anatomy and physiology class, all my classes transferred over.
 So, all I basically had to worry about was the core nursing classes.
-I also seemed to remember all of my science material from my previous degree.
-Over the 12 or so years between my degrees, I had kept my mind active with a lot of varied reading.
+I also seemed to be able to recall all of my science material from my previous degrees.
+Over the 12 or so years that transpired, I had kept my mind active with a lot of varied reading.
 So, the actual nursing classes came pretty easy to me.
 My years as a customer service manager also came into play.
 As a result of my work experience, I was much more comfortable and confident in patient and family interactions.
 I have never regretted my choice in becoming a nurse.
 It was the right career choice at the right time in my life.
 In the year 2022, I will celebrate my 20 year anniversary as a Registered Nurse.
 I am proud of this milestone.

-My nursing career started in a Florida hospital that no longer exists.
+My nursing career started in a Florida hospital that now no longer exists.
 It was an old hospital that had been remodeled past its ability to handle the modern trends in medicine.
 It was no longer functional.
-I only worked there as a nurse a few months but I will always remember it fondly.
+While I only worked there as a nurse a few months I will always remember it fondly.
 A lot of good people took me under their wings there, and I learned a lot from my fellow nurses.
-I could tell you some stories, but I would be violating the HIPA law.
-It is a Federal law protecting a patient’s confidentiality.
+I could tell you some stories, but I would be violating the HIPA law, which is a Federal law protecting a patient’s confidentiality.
 Suffice it to say that I could write a book on my experiences in the hospitals I have worked in.
 I will have to get some legal consultation to see if this will be a viable option later on.

 I worked all the way through my nursing school program.
-The first year, I remained working in retail as a manager.
-They worked around my schedule.
+During my first year, I remained in my position as a manager.
+They worked around my schedule at my store.
 I still put in 45 hours at work while I went to school 5 days a week.
 When I look back, I don’t know how I did it.
 I also managed to have a life as well.
 I guess it was lucky that I really did not have to study very much.
-All those years of studying and reading about medicine, not to mention my bachelor degree in biology and in pre-med, sure came in handy.
-My last year in the program, I worked as a telemetry tech in my future hospital.
-I was able to work fewer hours and I learned how to read EKGs very well.
+All those years of studying and reading about medicine, not to mention my bachelor degree in biology and in pre-med, were finally paying off.
+It was in my last year in the program, that I worked as a telemetry tech in my future hospital.
+I was able to work fewer hours and I learned how to read EKGs as well.
 I found this year to be extremely beneficial for it gave me a distinct advantage over all of my new fellow nurses.

 By all measure of things, this should have been the happiest time in my life.
 I had a lovely new wife, I was living in a nice but small house.
 I was also starting a new career in a job I had been groomed my whole life for.